chenhe20/pokemonsv-automation/README.md

 #### Notice
 Sometimes the game would lag and therefore load for a bit longer than expected between two inputs, which results in the chaostic input from the controller.
-It is suggested that you take a look at the screen from time to time and save the game process before a possible error.
+It is suggested that you take a look at the screen from time to time and save the game before a possible error.
 Meanwhile, I will adjust the time interval between every two inputs to improve the program stability whilst maintain the efficiency.

 #### Thanks

-Thanks to https://github.com/taingmat/pokemonss-autobreeder, this script is fully
+Thanks to https://github.com/taingmat/pokemonss-autobreeder, this script is fully based on this project and I also refers to the great effort made by other authors that mentioned by taingmat.